Jalisco New Generation Cartel: Arrests

 On 30 January 2014, Mexican authorities arrested Rubén Oseguera González (alias "El Menchito"), the second-in-command in the cartel and the son of Nemesio Oseguera Cervantes, the organization's leader.
+Rubén was eventually extradited to the United States in 2020, where he was convicted in two criminal trials which took place in September 2024, and given a life sentence in March 2025.
 On 1 May 2015, a Mexican army helicopter was shot at and forced to land in what Jalisco's Governor Aristoteles Sandoval described as "a reaction to an operation to detain leaders of this cartel".
 On 28 May 2018, they arrested Rosalinda González Valencia, who is the wife of Cervantes.

+From 2015 to 2025, prominent CJNG leaders who were also brother-in-laws of El Mencho, Abigael González Valencia, Gerardo González Valencia, and José González Valencia would be arrested and extradited to the United States at later dates.
+While in the United States, Gerardo would be given a life sentence in July 2023 after accepting a guilty plea related to drug trafficking charges, while José would be given a 30 year sentence after accepting a guilty plea to less extreme drug trafficking charges in June 2025.
+In January 2016, fellow El Mencho brother-in-law Elvis González Valencia would be arrested as well, though he would be later released in December 2016.